Getable/styleguide-js/README.md

 #### A few tips when using JSHint

 - Declare a `.jshintignore` file and include `node_modules`, `bower_components`, and the like
-- You should use a `.jshintrc` file to keep your rules together.
+- You should use a `.eslintrc` file to keep your rules together.
 See the one in this repo.

 ### Events